RedHat-UX/red-hat-design-system/elements/rh-video/README.md

 # Video

-Add a description of the component here.
+A Video is a graphical preview of a video overlayed with a play button.
+When clicked, the video will begin playing.

 ## Usage

-Describe how best to use this web component along with best practices.
+Use this component if you want to embed a YouTube video on a page.
+This component only loads the required YouTube embed code when a user clicks on the play button.

 ```html
 <rh-video>